HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-08-Speed-Tweaks-AoC-Day-8.md

 ```powershell
 $inputNums = [int[]][System.IO.File]::ReadAllText((Get-Location).Path + '\data.txt')).Split(" `r`n")
 ```
 But it was no faster.
+Not much surprise as I left another cmdlet call in there.
-Just now, I've thought of `$pwd.Path` to avoid that cmdlet call, but I can't tell any change one way or the other.
-Change reverted.
+While writing this, I've found `$pwd.Path` to get the PS path and avoid that cmdlet, but I can't tell if it makes any change one way or the other.
+Change reverted because it's too ugly this way.

 ----
 ### Next

-The "state machine" had boiled down to two states, and I swapped this `switch` pattern:
+Here's when I realised the "state machine" had boiled down to two states, which could be simplified to an `if/else`.
+I swapped this `switch` pattern:

 ```powershell
 switch ($numRemainingChildNodes)